 The Netherlands welcomes the Recommendation ‘Investing in children – breaking the cycle of disadvantage’.
 In the Coalition Agreement of 2012 the government agreed to intensify its policies on poverty whereby special attention will be given to children.
 The Netherlands scores quite well from an international and European perspective.
-Dutch children were rated by UNICEF as the most content in the world.
-Investing in children nevertheless remains a priority of the Dutch government.
+According to UNICEF (2013): ‘the Netherlands retains its position as the clear leader and is the only country ranked among the top five countries in all dimensions of child well-being.
+The Netherlands is also the clear leader when well-being is evaluated by children themselves’.
+The recent Better Life Index of the OECD reaffirms the high level of child well-being in the Netherlands: ‘Only 0.6% of Dutch children live in a household with at least one long-term unemployed parent, the lowest share in the OECD.’
+Nevertheless, children remain a leading risk-group and hence investing in children remains a priority of the Dutch government.
 Together with local authorities and relevant private and non-governmental organisations, the government continues to invest in children.

 The Coalition Agreement states the importance of investing in the participation of children in play, recreation and cultural activities.

-Relevant stakeholders such as the Children’s Ombudsman will be engaged in the manner in which policies can be intensified.
+Relevant stakeholders such as municipalities, NGOs and the Children’s Ombudsman will continue to be engaged in the manner in which policies can be intensified.